Update: We’ve added four more cool things you can do with a VPS!

 A virtual private server is a great platform for web hosting, but it’s also useful for many other things.
 A VPS is an always-on always-connected server capable of running anything that can be run on a standard Linux box (provided it doesn’t need a GUI).
 That makes it useful for any number of projects.

-In this article I want to take a quick look at just five things that you might consider doing with a VPS — any of which can be done in addition to hosting a website.
+Let’s take a look at some of the things you might consider doing with yours – any of which can be done in addition to hosting a website.

 Create A Private Sync Service